Skip navigation

 • You will usually be asked not to drink or eat anything after midnight the night before your surgery.
 This includes chewing gum and breath mints.
 Rinse your mouth with water if it feels dry, but be careful not to swallow.

-• Take the drugs you have been told to take with just a small sip of water.
+• Take the medicines you have been told to take with just a small sip of water.

 You will be told when to arrive at the hospital.